coleygroup/rdcanon/README.md

 ## Installation
 ### Prerequisites
 - Ensure you have rdkit installed (version > 2023.9.2).
+- The following packages will be installed:
+        'rdkit > 2023.09.1',
+        'matplotlib',
+        'lark',
+        'numpy',
+        'networkx',
+        'scikit-learn', (optional, for kde generation)
+        'ipykernel',
+        'pandas',
+        'openpyxl'

 ### Steps
 1. Create or activate a virtual environment.